Code-Institute-Submissions/milestone_project_2-3/README.md

 * Hover
   * https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.14.7/umd/popper.min.js
     * This was used to have the hover styles run smoothly

+* Google Maps
+  * For my API key
+  * Code to add the map to the index page

 * Validators
   * An [HTML validator](https://validator.w3.org/#validate_by_input) was used to check the code.